Comal County Sheriff's Office: Rank / Structure

-In addition to these regular duty assignments, the Sheriff's Office maintains several special service teams including Special Weapons and Tactics (SWAT), Corrections Emergency Response Team (CERT), Crisis Negotiation Team (CNT), Honor Guard, and River/ Lake patrol.
+In addition to these regular duty assignments, the Sheriff's Office maintains several special service teams including Special Weapons and Tactics (SWAT), Corrections Emergency Response Team (CERT), Crisis Negotiation Team (CNT), Drone Unit, Honor Guard, and River/ Lake patrol.

 Generally at least one years of service as a patrolmen or jailer, is required before a Deputy or Corrections Officer is eligible for promotion or assignment to a specialized unit, however the Sheriff may appoint any person under his command to any position within the agency at any point in time.
 Promotion to the position of Detective or rank of Corporal and Sergeant are generally based on a written test and oral interview with a review panel while promotion to the rank of Lieutenant or above is generally an appointment made by the Sheriff.
 Sworn deputies and commissioned corrections officers utilize the same chain of command despite being assigned to separate divisions.

 Sheriff - (four gold stars displayed on collar) The highest ranking and only elected member of the agency, the sheriff is a public figure responsible for maintaining the county jail, as well as operating the agency's law enforcement and investigative services provided to the county.

 Chief Deputy- (Three gold stars displayed on the collar) The second in command to the sheriff, the Chief Deputy is responsible for running the internal day-to-day operations of the Sheriff's Office.
 The Chief deputy is appointed by the Sheriff.

 Major - (Gold oak leaves displayed on the collar) The rank of Major is reserved for the person holding the position of jail administrator.
 The jail administrator is responsible for over seeing the day-to-day activities of the deputies and officers assigned to the jail division.
 The assistant jail administrator holds the rank of Captain within the division and answers directly to the Major.

 Captain - (two silver bars displayed on the collar) generally division commanders who report directly to the Chief deputy with the exception of the Captain assigned to the jail division who reports to a Major.